 Springvale has a long and rich spiritual heritage dating back to the 19th century.
 The corner of Stouffville & Kennedy is so much more than simply the crossing of two roads.
 It is a place where people intersect with the gospel of Christ, where friendships are formed, family is nourished, the gospel is preached and lives are changed.
 We give thanks to God for where he has brought us and we would be remiss to forget those who have gone on before us, faithfully paving the way for today and the future.
-We gratefully strive to faithfully build on this foundation as we endeavor to be a redemptive presence in our region by nurturing Christ-centred families.
+We gratefully strive to faithfully build on this foundation as we endeavor to nurture families and care for every person as we join with God to create passionate followers of Jesus.

 A look back